 - The language of instruction is specified for each degree program.
-The language of the examinations is the same as the language used for the course.
-The Master Proof is written and presented in the language of the program.
-Exceptions to this rule are possible if a substantial part of the preparations and activities of the Master Proof are carried out in a different language.
+The language of the examinations is the same as the language used for the program or the course.
+For written examinations, including the master project, the academic director can allow motivated exceptions.

 Article 3 – Registration